 What types of work experience did you do?

-Hospital shadowing, Customer service role (voluntary), Customer service role (paid)
+Hospital shadowing, GP surgery, Customer service role (voluntary), Volunteering with children who were disabled.

 How much work experience did you do?